ukparliament/weeknotes.data-search/12/index.md

 Back in September, Jianhan submitted evidence to the House of Lords [Select Committee on Artificial Intelligence](http://www.parliament.uk/ai-committee).
 All the written evidence is [now published](http://www.parliament.uk/business/committees/committees-a-z/lords-select/ai-committee/publications/).
 Jianhan's contribution [is here](http://data.parliament.uk/writtenevidence/committeeevidence.svc/evidencedocument/artificial-intelligence-committee/artificial-intelligence/written/69472.html).

-Phil from IDMS went with Raphael to the GDS accelerator graduation / wrap-up event.
+[Phil](https://twitter.com/philbgorman) from the Indexing and Data Management Section of the House of Commons Library went with Raphael to the GDS accelerator graduation / wrap-up event.
 He's planning to pass on notes to the data science people in the library.
 Raphael thought his presentation went okay.
 He's writing a PDS blog post and there'll be a GDS blog post in a few months to see where the projects ended up.

 Angela from the website development team has been accepted on to the next data accelerator.